-And according to the original survey, about 25 percent of workers who come to their jobs when they are sick do so because their boss expects them to.
+According to a 2014 survey by NSF International, 25 percent of workers come to work sick because their boss expects them to.
 Not respecting your employees' health and decisions about keeping well is, of course, not legal, but that doesn't mean that people don't do it anyway.

 - washing their hands after coming in contact with a sick coworker (87 percent)